| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 alienation syndrome" (PAS) we will review the criteria by which expert testimony may be accepted into evidence &

 explore the shortcomings of PAS under Frye & Daubert.
+We will then delineate the

 mental health experts ethical obligation when serving as an expert before the court as it relates to PAS.
 We will review

 the relevant case law as it pertains to the admissibility of PAS before the courts.
+Finally we will offer alternative

 areas for inquiry into the source of impaired parent child relationships occurring in the context of child custody litigation.